ydb-platform/ydb-ansible/README.md

 Playbooks were specifically tested on the following Linux flavours:

+* AstraLinux Special Edition 1.7

+The following configurations are planned to be tested:

+* REDOS 7.3
 * Ubuntu 22.04 LTS
 * AlmaLinux 8
 * AlmaLinux 9
-* AstraLinux Special Edition 1.7
-* REDOS 7.3

 ## Ansible Collection - ydb_platform.ydb